 It is important to provide dual diagnosis patients with information concerning how substance misuse and mental illnesses interact and the options that might be available to them.
-Existing mental health conditions can sometimes be stabilised using medication, talking therapies or a combination of different approaches.
+Existing mental health conditions can sometimes be stabilised using a medication, talking therapies or a combination of different approaches.
 Therapies like cognitive-behavioural therapy (CBT) and group therapy can be useful in terms of both addiction treatment and mental health treatment, but the actual programmes will be tailored towards the individual and their own unique combination of issues.

 One of the first and most important steps in dual diagnosis treatment is often some form of detox.
 Once a patient is clean or sober, this may provide clarity as to their other issues.
-A patient’s mental health may affect their ability to kick drink or drugs successfully however, so again a concurrent approach to both sides of the dual diagnosis may be required.
+A patient’s mental health may affect their ability to kick drink or drugs successfully, however, so again a concurrent approach to both sides of the dual diagnosis may be required.

 Detox, or detoxification, can be difficult enough for addicts without co-existent mental health issues.
 As well as cravings for the substance they will have to deal with a range of physical and psychological withdrawal symptoms.
 The psychological ones can be particularly difficult if there is also a pre-existing mental illness or mental health issue at play.

-If you’re looking for affordable dual diagnosis treatment centers in your area, Addiction Advocates can help.
+If you’re looking for affordable dual diagnosis treatment centres in your area, Addiction Advocates can help.
 We’re experts in placing people with the best facilities for their individual needs, no matter how complex they might be.

 I came to you desperate, feeling so depressed and anxious.
 I left feeling hopeful and grateful and excited about life.
 I can't believe the change in just 28 days.

-Inpatient dual diagnosis treatment centers
+Inpatient dual diagnosis treatment centres